 'Studying in the UK is fantastic value for money, offering you world-class teaching and the chance to learn English, develop career-relevant skills, live in a culturally diverse society, and make new friends and contacts.'

 UK qualifications are highly regarded by employers and academics world-wide - they show that you have received a top-class education, you can adapt to a new culture and that you have been trained in the skills that employers are looking for.
 As a result, a UK education can help open the doors to the career you want.

 The cost of studying in the UK compares well with the cost of studying in many other countries.
 You can see some evidence for this in this report: International Pricing Study: A snapshot of UK and key competitor country international student fees (UK HE International Unit, 2011).

 International student course fees vary depending on what you are going to study in the UK and for how long.
 We’ve put together some information on the average cost for each type of UK course.
 Please note these are indicative costs only - you should check with institutions directly for their exact fees.

 You may also be able to apply for a scholarship.
 You can find over 3000 UK scholarships in the 'Search' tool on the top right hand side of this website.
 You can also find out about other scholarship schemes here.

-UK undergraduate and postgraduate course fees
+UK undergraduate course fees

 Your UK course fees don’t just cover lectures, seminars and practicals.
 You’ll also have access to: